 • • •

-Official Angel Stadium Directions > The official site offers directions from various areas, which allows for insight as far as traffic on game day
+The official site offers directions from various areas and gives insight about game day traffic.